 An experienced California injury lawyer can advise you on how long you have to sue following an accident, depending on the circumstances of your case.

-- Doctor’s treatment notes,
+- The slip and fall doctor‘s treatment notes,

 - Video footage,